wp-plugins/memberful-wp/readme.txt

 3. Simple sign in and account management widget.

 == Changelog ==

+= 1.11.0 =
+* Ensure the overlay targets both http and https varients of the sign in page.

 = 1.10.0 =
 * Fix regression that re-introduced ability to create duplicate users.